Precious Moments, Inc.: History

 Illustrator Sam Butcher, with his business partner Bill Biel, sold greeting cards at Christian book fairs under the company name of Jonathan & David.
 They partnered with Enesco, Corp. to sell giftware.

 In 1991, the company created a series of seasonal animated specials, starting with the Christmas special Timmy's Gift, which focuses on an angel named Timmy following a star which will lead him to the newborn prince (later to be revealed as Jesus) he has to send a gift to.
 In 1993, a sequel was made, titled Timmy's Special Delivery.
 Other seasonal specials were made throughout the 1990s, including the Easter special Simon the Lamb (1994), the Thanksgiving special Little Sparrow (1995), Who's Who at the Zoo?
 (1995), and The Story of Joseph, based on the story of the same name seen in the Book of Genesis.

 In 2004, PMI and Enesco ended the licensing contract.
 In addition to its original licensing duties, PMI's functions became product design, marketing, warehousing, and distribution.

 In 2008, PMI launched its new line of "Precious Girls Club" products, written by Cindy Kenney.
 The following September, country music singer Shannon Clemmons sued the company for copyright infringement and breach of contract.
 In October 2008, the federal judge assigned to the case dismissed 15 of 18 claims against PMI in the suit, and in November 2008, a jury cleared PMI of any wrongdoing with regard to the remaining counts.

 In 2018, PMI, in honor of its 40th anniversary, announced a three-year agreement with Feed the Children.

-In 2021, it was announced an animated series based on the line is in production.
+In 2021, it was announced that an animated series based on the line is in production.

 Product

 Precious Moments sells collectible figurines made out of porcelain.
 Figurines typically depict children with teardrop-shaped eyes.
 Older figurines are often resold onto second-hand markets, like eBay.
-The Love One Another figurine is valued at $15,000 on second-hand markets.
+There have been collections valued at $15,000 on second-hand markets.